khoih-prog/SinricPro_Generic/README.md

      min(const _Tp& __a, const _Tp& __b, _Compare __comp)
 ```

-Whenever the above-mentioned compiler error issue is fixed with the new Arduino SAMD releas, you don't need to copy the `Arduino.h` file anymore.
+Whenever the above-mentioned compiler error issue is fixed with the new Arduino SAMD release, you don't need to copy the `Arduino.h` file anymore.

  5. ***To be able to automatically detect and display BOARD_NAME on Adafruit SAMD (Itsy-Bitsy M4, etc) boards***, you have to copy the file [Adafruit SAMD platform.txt](Packages_Patches/adafruit/hardware/samd/1.6.0) into Adafruit samd directory (~/.arduino15/packages/adafruit/hardware/samd/1.6.0).